GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 [middle left X][middle middle O][top left X]
 ```

-Here, we can apply our first trick; we will choose symbols that reflect the fact that these two options are the same.
+Here, we can apply our first trick; we will choose symbols that reflect the fact that these two histories are the same.
 This is easy, since the board already accomplishes this:

 ```
 X |   |